facebookincubator/Glean/README.md

 ## Status

 Glean is pre-release software.
-There are many rough edges; there are only two language indexers available initially (JavaScript and Hack); the build system is not as smooth as we would like.
+There are many rough edges; there are limited language indexers available initially; the build system is not as smooth as we would like.
 However, we want to make it available for you to experiment with and contribute to.

 We'd love to hear feedback!
 If you run into problems or have suggestions please file an